-It’s not often than I describe a product as a must-have for backpackers; beyond the all-important backpack and a few clothes, my usual policy is ‘if you won’t die without it, you don’t need to pack it’.
-But, having recently tested and started using a new water bottle, the Water-To-Go Filtration System, I’m adding a new item to my must-pack list.
-A well-sized water 75cl bottle which includes a replaceable filter developed for the NASA space programme, my Water-To-Go bottle instantly filters over 99.9% bacteria, viruses and more harmful content from water, providing safe, refreshing drinking water anywhere in the world.
+It’s not often than I describe a product as a must-have for backpackers.
+But, after more than two years of using my Water-To-Go Filter Bottle, it definitely has a top spot on my must-pack list.
+A 75cl water bottle which includes a replaceable filter developed for the NASA space programme, my Water-To-Go might just be the best water filter bottle for travel.
+It instantly filters over 99.9% bacteria, viruses and more harmful content from water – providing safe, refreshing drinking water anywhere in the world.

 Nano alumina along with 33 % carbon and other filtration ingredients are utilized to bring about this amazing new patented process.
 The nano alumina emits a positive charge when wet and attracts the negative charged contaminants of protozoa, bacteria and virus.”
 Water-To-Go